-Congratulations on joining APW; we are thrilled to have you on board as a member of our advertising community!
-If you have a sponsored post coming up, below are the questions we ask in order to get to know what makes you and your business tick.
-We request that this information be sent back to us by your sponsorship start date, so that we have plenty of time to get to know you, ask questions about your business, and figure out how to best market your talents to our readership.
+Below are the questions we ask in order to get to know what makes you and your business tick.
+We request that this information be submitted by 4 weeks in advance of your post date, so that we have plenty of time to get to know you, ask questions about your business, and figure out how to best market your talents to our readership.
 Of course, if you have any questions before then, or if you just want to talk strategy, please don’t hesitate to reach out to Keriann by emailing Keriann (at) apracticalwedding (dot) com.

 We can’t wait to work with you!

 Our goal is to maximize the impact of your sponsored post.
 In order to do this, we have a few tips for what to include in the form fields below: